How to Compress Images for Web Without Losing Quality

 Choosing the right format

 For photographs on the web, JPEG or WebP.
 For graphics with transparency, PNG.
-For anything going on a modern website where you control the format, WebP gives the best size-to-quality ratio across browsers.
-Avoid BMP and TIFF for web publishing — they are uncompressed formats designed for professional editing pipelines, not delivery.
+For anything going on a modern website where you control the format, WebP produces smaller files at comparable quality across browsers.
+Avoid BMP and TIFF for web publishing, they are uncompressed formats designed for professional editing pipelines, not delivery.

 Try it now — free, no account needed